House B, Vienna (AT)

 A single flight of stairs leads from the first floor into the glass wing.
 It also separates the open-plan living-dining-kitchen area with fireplace from the private rooms such as the library, master bedroom, bathroom including free-standing tub with a view of the greenery, and sauna.
 Visual axes from one end of the floor to the other enhance the generous and open impression.

 From the intimate living room at the back, you step directly into the terraced garden with pool.
 At the front, the covered terrace with glass balustrade invites to enjoy the wonderful view.

-The base of hand-cast concrete is articulated by evenly incised windows whose height follows the slope.
-Walls of exposed concrete reinforce the robust impression of the first floor zone, on which rests the graceful construction of the upper floor.
 As a contrast to the transparent steel and glass façade of the structure, the interior is completely clad in oak like a wooden box.
 Despite the all-round glazing, this creates a warm atmosphere and a feeling of security without disturbing the direct connection to the surrounding nature.
 The result is a modern, cubic building with high architectural standards that takes advantage of the difficult slope.
 Self-confident, with clear, almost strict lines, the house stages itself and the surrounding landscape.

 Location: A-1190 Vienna

 Area: 335 m²